November 7th till December 5th 2018

 A Film Series by Red Haircrow in cooperation with xart splitta

-A spirit permeates western society of ignoring the harm caused others, especially if it’s for one’s own gratification or convenience.
+A spirit permeates Western society of ignoring the harm caused to others, especially if it’s for one’s own gratification or convenience.
 Racism, homo- and transphobia, ableism and sexism are behaviors that demonstrate that spirit.
 They damage, deny and erase self-expression and identity.
 For Black People and People of Color, especially indigenous Women and Trans persons these problems intersect and are even greater.
-Through film those effected can affirm agency and resist the systematic silenceing and erasure of their voices.
-By telling their collective stories and sheding light on injustices that occured not historically and until today and the various forms of resistance against these, they can reclaim space and control their own narratives.
+Through film those affected can affirm agency and resist the systematic silenceing and erasure of their voices.
+By telling their collective stories and shedding light on injustices that occurred historically and until today as well as on the various forms of resistance against these, they can reclaim space and control their own narratives.
 Thereby ultimately empowering themselves and others within these communities.

 In this series we would like to show a number of films by indigenous film makers dealing with a variety of topics amongst others historical and present day injustices, resistance, identity and intersectionality.
-Each sreening will be accompanied by a disussion with the curator Red Haircrow and a guest speaker.
+Each screening will be accompanied by a discussion with the curator Red Haircrow and a guest speaker.

 The events will take place in spoken English.

 November 7th 2018, 7pm

 With Red Haircrow (introduction) and guest speaker Viveka Frost

 “Reclamation” (Viveka Frost, 2018, 4min)

 A short poetic documentary film about Indigenous Identity.

 “500 years” (Pamela Yates, 2017, 105min )